mcaliman/mcaliman.github.io/_posts/en/programming/2023-05-20-cobol-overview.md

 - [COBOL Programming - TutorialsPoint](https://www.tutorialspoint.com/cobol/index.htm)
 - [COBOL Resource Hub - Micro Focus](https://www.microfocus.com/en-us/trend/cobol-resource-hub)

-Even if you donâ€™t like the COBOL language (I donâ€™t like it), donâ€™t underestimate the strategic importance of knowing its basics.
+Even if you don’t like the COBOL language (I don’t like it), don’t underestimate the strategic importance of knowing its basics.
 You too could work on a project to rewrite a COBOL program in your preferred language.